affinda/affinda-python/docs/models.md

 data.
 - `rectangles`: Required. x/y coordinates for the rectangles containing the data.
 An annotation can be contained within multiple rectangles.
-- `document`: Uniquely identify a document.
+- `document`: Unique identifier for the document.
 - `page_index`: Required.
 The page number within the document, starting from 0.
 - `raw`: Required.
 Raw data extracted from the before any post-processing.
 - `confidence`: Required.
 The overall confidence that the model's prediction is correct.